swaptacular/swpt-k8s-config/README.md

 `infrastructure/`, and `apps/` directories.
 In these directories, there are already sub-directories named `dev` -- use them as a template.
-Pay close attention to the comments in the various `kustomization.yaml` files, and adapt those files according to your needs.
+Pay close attention to the comments in the various `kustomization.yaml` files, and adapt these files according to your needs.
 Also, note that the `secrets/` sub-directories contain encrypted secrets, which you can not use directly, but should generate yourself.
-Another very important directory is the `node-data/` sub-directory (in `apps/dev/swpt-debtors/`, `apps/dev/swpt-creditors/`, and `apps/dev/swpt-accounts/`).
-This sub-directory contains information about your Swaptacular node, and its peers.
+Another very important directory is the `node-data/` sub-directory (`apps/dev/swpt-debtors/node-data/`, `apps/dev/swpt-creditors/node-data/`, `apps/dev/swpt-accounts/node-data/`).
+This sub-directory contains information about the Swaptacular node, and its peers.
 The `node-data/` sub-directory must start as a copy of the [Swaptacular certificate authority scripts repository](https://github.com/swaptacular/swpt_ca_scripts), and continue evolving from there.

-You should always include a copy of the `apps/dev/swpt-nfs-server` directory in your installation (`apps/prod/swpt-nfs-server` in this example).
+You should always include a copy of the `apps/dev/swpt-nfs-server` directory in your installation.
+(In our example this would be `apps/prod/swpt-nfs-server`.)
 However, among the other sub-directories in `apps/dev/`, you should copy only those which are responsible for running the node types you want to run on your Kubernetes cluster:

 * `apps/dev/swpt-accounts/` is responsible for running an [accounting authority node](https://github.com/swaptacular/swpt_accounts).